akuaagyeiwaa/Ethiopia-Unbound.html/README.md

  <p>Careful nursing had brought Tandor-Kuma back to health; but, as it sometimes happens in West Africa, the boat that was to take the convalescent home had not turned up according to the time-table, and time was hanging most painfully on his hands; and every day the Titan of sheer sympathy was tightening its grasp stronger and stronger” round his heart, leaving his senses reeling. </p>

-<p>One evening Ekuba came to clear away the supper and found Tandor-Kuma sitting at a corner of the room reading, the others having gone to a Fanti concert.
+<p>One evening <span class="personal-name">Ekuba</span> <script src="scripts.js"></script> came to clear away the supper and found Tandor-Kuma sitting at a corner of the room reading, the others having gone to a Fanti concert.
 She boldly drew a chair, and eat down near him. </p>

 <p>“What a jolly thing your steamer delaying like this.
 Supposing she did not come for another week or so, I wonder whatever will happen? " Tandor-Kuma raised up a finger deprecatingly.</p>

- <p>"I know,” continued Ekuba, not heeding the warning one little bit, “that you are dying to get back to the bosom of your dear family—that is what they call it, isn’t it?
+ <p>"I know,” continued <span class="personal-name">Ekuba</span> <script src="scripts.js"></script>, not heeding the warning one little bit, “that you are dying to get back to the bosom of your dear family—that is what they call it, isn’t it?
 But what must be, must be.” </p>

-<p>“What do you mean, Ekuba, you talk rather strangely to-night.”</p>
+<p>“What do you mean, <span class="personal-name">Ekuba</span> <script src="scripts.js"></script>, you talk rather strangely to-night.”</p>

 <p> “I simply mean this, that I have missed you badly all these years, and now that the spirits of my fathers have thrown you in my way once more, surely you will not begrudge me a little of your society.
 I took a job here with your kinsman, the doctor, feeling sure you would one day turn up.” </p>

-<p>“Don’t talk like that, Ekuba.
+<p>“Don’t talk like that, <span class="personal-name">Ekuba</span> <script src="scripts.js"></script>.
 You know I must be careful.
 I am a married man, and I must think of my wife and children.”</p>

  <p>“If it comes to that,” she said, " I am your first wife, and the second is an interloper.”
 So saying, she burst out into a wild laugh.
 The situation was becoming perilous and yet comical, and Tandor-Kuma could not restrain a laugh too.
 Here he was with the woman, who first raised sympathy in him, confronting him with a naivete that was. quite unusual.
 Should he repulse her?.
 He quickly decided that the wisest course was to humour her and talk the matter out in a half- bantering, half-serious way with her. </p>

-<p>“You know," said Ekuba, taking advantage of a momentary pause on the part of Tandor-Kuma, " the last time you were here, and you had to go away so suddenly, when I came and found you were gone, I was so sorry," looking at Tandor- Kuma defiantly. </p>
+<p>“You know," said <span class="personal-name">Ekuba</span> <script src="scripts.js"></script>, taking advantage of a momentary pause on the part of Tandor-Kuma, " the last time you were here, and you had to go away so suddenly, when I came and found you were gone, I was so sorry," looking at Tandor- Kuma defiantly. </p>

 <p>“Were you?
 I am not surprised.
 You see we all make mistakes in life, and we are expected to pull ourselves together and go straight after.
 If not, often the last stage is worse than the first.
 You don’t wish to see me down, do you? " </p>